Jenny Sabin: Career

 Sabin completed both Bachelor of Fine Arts and Bachelor of Arts degrees at the University of Washington in 1998.

-After working by day (as director of admissions at the Seattle Art Museum) and by night (in the studio) for several years, Sabin returned to school, completing a Masters in Architecture at the University of Pennsylvania in 2005.
+After working by day (as director of admissions at the Seattle Art Museum) and by night (in the studio) for several years, Sabin returned to school, completing a master's degree in Architecture at the University of Pennsylvania in 2005.

 As of 2005, Sabin became the principal investigator of the Jenny Sabin Studio in Philadelphia.

 As a lecturer at the University of Pennsylvania in 2006, Sabin co-founded the Sabin+Jones LabStudio with Peter Lloyd Jones, a spatial biologist and pathologist.
 The studio focused on multi-disciplinary research and design, enabling architects, mathematicians, biologists and other scientists to apply ideas from biological systems to the ecological design of architecture.

 Using the organizational structures of cells as inspiration, Sabin designed networks of sheets, tubes, and larger forms based on simple mathematical rules, to explore the aggregation of parts in greater wholes.

 As of 2011, Sabin joined the Department of Architecture at Cornell University, and established the Sabin Design Lab at Cornell and the Jenny Sabin Studio in Ithaca.

 Sabin is the Arthur L. and Isabel B. Wiesenberger Professor and the Director of Graduate Studies in Architecture.
 Sabin is involved in expanding the degree program to offer a degree in Architectural Science with a focus on Matter Design Computation.

 “Digital ceramics” classes explore the generative fabrication of a wide variety of materials, and interest students from biology and biomedicine as well as architecture.
 Students use computers and 3D-printers to "sketch" their ideas, experimenting with powders for high-firing stoneware, and mixtures of powdered dry clay and organic materials.
 Students are faced with the experience of productive failure as they test their ideas.
 One student described it as “terrifying,” because of the “unforgiving nature of clay as a design material.”